HashiConf is organized every year by HashiCorp, the company behind Vault, Terraform, and Vagrant.

 One of the most exciting announcements is the HCL enhancement in Terraform 0.12.
 We use Terraform extensively in our platform, and we write a lot of Golang code to work around the limitations of HCL.
 With Terraform 0.12, our code will be drastically simplified.
 Thank you HashiCorp!

 If you’re brave enough, you can download Terraform 0.12 alpha already

-Another big improvement is the adoption of Kubernetes as a first class citizen.
+Another big improvement is the adoption of Kubernetes as a first-class citizen.
 Up until now, the Kubernetes provider was always a few versions running behind.
-With Terraform 0.12, we don’t have to use unofficial Terraform providers anymore, but we can rely on the official Kubernetes provider.
+With Terraform 0.12, we don’t have to use unofficial Terraform providers any more, but we can rely on the official Kubernetes provider.

 With Instruqt, you can create interactive tutorials for technology.
 But good quality is really important for a good learning experience.
-HashiCorp invested a lot of time and effort in launching learn.hashicorp.com.
+HashiCorp invested a lot of time and effort into launching learn.hashicorp.com.
 It’s a great resource if you’re just getting started with their products.
 And of course, if you would like to increase your hands-on skills, visit the HashiCorp tutorials on Instruqt.